weburnit/llm-iot/README.md

 ## Missing part

 * Dont't adopt `accelerate` to speed up training
+* Can not train full data from provided sample.
+Google Colab has been crashed 3 times, that costs me 3 days for nothing.
 * Lack of ReactJS skill to complete nicer frontend.
 I can understand highchart and adopt it in Pure JS